Webinar: Discovery and Litigation Funding in US Federal Courts

 One of the most common questions raised early in the litigation funding process is about discovery – how can information about a proposed or active litigation be communicated to a litigation funder without creating a disclosure risk during the discovery process?

-To help address these concerns, we’ll be discussing trends in US federal courts regarding discoverability of litigation funding agreements and other information shared with funders.
-Participants will hear three distinct perspectives – from a funder, a top litigator with experience representing both plaintiffs and defendants, and a leading academic on third party finance—on best practices for working with funders suitable for claimholders and their counsel.
+To help address these concerns, we hosted a short webinar in September 2021 where we discussed trends in US federal courts regarding discoverability of litigation funding agreements and other information shared with funders.
+Participants heard three distinct perspectives – from a funder, a top litigator with experience representing both plaintiffs and defendants, and a leading academic on third party finance—on best practices for working with funders suitable for claimholders and their counsel.

-The webinar will be hosted by Woodsford’s Chief Investment Officer (US), Robin Davis together with John Goetz of Fish & Richardson and Bradley Wendel, Edwin H. Woodruff Professor of Law at Cornell Law School.
+The webinar was hosted by Woodsford’s Chief Investment Officer (US), Robin Davis together with John Goetz of Fish & Richardson and Bradley Wendel, Edwin H. Woodruff Professor of Law at Cornell Law School.

 The panel of speakers: